carlduncanja/suites/README.md

 ------

+### Transporter
+- log into Apple account on transporter.
+- run `npm run build:ios:simulator`.
+- drag and drop `ipa` file into transporter.

+> *NB*: ensure the account has developer permissions

+### Fastlane
 - run `./deploy` to run fastlane script (NB.
 Ensure fastlane is installed on PC before execution of script)
+> *NB*: ensure that the developer account that is being used has maintainer role.

 ## 🧪 Tests